lukaszszymankiewicz/lighter/README.md

 ```
-Game written in C using SDL2 library.
+Game Demo written in C using SDL2 library.

-It will contain awsome light effects and post-apocaliptic vibe.
+This Proof of Concept contain shadowcasting engine both with rudimental game mechanics (and post-apocaliptic vibe!).

 This repo contains only game code, development tools are put here: [repo](https://github.com/lukaszszymankiewicz/ltools)